calvinsendawula/calvinsendawula/README.md

 - Data Structures and Algorithms in Java
 - Data Warehousing, Data Visualization, and Database Management using MySQL, PhpMyAdmin, Python, Talend, and Tableau

+This link is to my portfolio website -> https://calvin-sendawula-portfolio-website.webflow.io/

 You can reach me via this link -> https://www.linkedin.com/in/ceejay188/
 It's a link to my LinkedIn profile.